Yipara logoYipara

 +

 Small pimple-like bumps on a dog's chin are most commonly canine acne — an inflammation of the hair follicles in the chin area.
-They appear as red bumps, white-tipped pimples (pustules), or black dots (comedones/blackheads).
-Other possibilities to consider: folliculitis (bacterial infection of multiple follicles), localized demodex mange (mite infection causing hair loss), contact dermatitis from plastic bowls, insect bites or stings, or in rare cases a tumor or cyst.
+They appear as red bumps, white-tipped pimples (pustules), or black dots (blackheads).
+Other possibilities to consider: skin infection (bacterial infection of multiple follicles), localized follicle mite mange (mite infection), skin reactions to contact from plastic bowls, insect bites or stings, or in rare cases a tumor or cyst.
 If the bumps are limited to the chin, don't cause hair loss, and your dog seems otherwise fine, canine acne is overwhelmingly the most likely cause.
 Use our AI photo check if you're unsure.

 Why is my dog's skin breaking out?